letsplaywithstrings/lyrcisScraper/README.md

 -------------------------------------------------------------------------

-If you want get artist's songs, use the following function below.
+If you want to get artist's songs, use the following function below.
 ```phyton
 request_song_url(artist_name, song_cap)
 ```
-This function will return dictionary of songnames and genius song urls.
+This function will return a dictionary of songnames and genius song urls.

 -------------------------------------------------------------------------

-If you want scrape song lyrics with genius song url, use that following function below.
+If you want to scrape song lyrics with genius song url, use that following function below.
 ```phyton
 scrape_song_lyrics(url)
 ```